GSA/digitalgov.gov/content/posts/2016-09-02-quality-speed-and-lower-costs-yes-you-can-have-it-all.md

 In the prior DigitalGov Search datacenters — one in Chicago and one in Virginia — we had pools of high-powered, physical Dell &#8220;pizza box&#8221; servers running a variety of services in a composition that had been tuned to observed traffic patterns:

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/08/543-x-561-old\_datacenter\_network_diagram.jpg" alt="A diagram of the old data center network." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/08/543-x-561-old\_datacenter\_network_diagram.jpg" alt="A diagram of the old data center network." %}

 Services had been distributed opportunistically across the servers over time.
 We made it a primary goal of our new architecture to separate each of our services by _role_, and to build flexible pools for each role that could be scaled up or down as demand increased or decreased for each service.
 This sounds great on the drawing board, but to build robust, role-specific deployment recipes for multiple applications and services would be time-intensive and expensive.